How to Identify a Wood Duck

 Distinctive Markings: Male has an iridescent “slicked-back” crest, red eyes, a bill striped with yellow, red, white and black, a bright-white “bridle” and boldly colored feathers on its body and wings.
 Female is an overall gray with some blue and purple wing markings, a white eye ring, brown eyes and a duller bill.

-Voice: Thin, squeaky whistles.
+Listen to the wood duck’s song.
+Their voice is thin, squeaky whistles.
 Male uses a drawn-out “jeweeep” call, while females utter a loud “hoo-eek.”

 Bird songs provided by the Cornell Lab of Ornithology.